-Games reserves and national parks in Nigeria are protected areas of vegetation and land mass for wildlife, flora, fauna.
+Games reserves and national parks in Nigeria are protected areas of vegetation and landmass for wildlife, flora, fauna.
 Other features being considered are the geographical, cultural or historical contribution to their particular location or the world as a whole.
-Games reserves and national parks in Nigeria were majorly designated by the government or in rare occasion’s private landowners due to their interest in conservation of nature.
-On special occasions charities, research institutions or the community can pick up the responsibility of preservation.
-Other words used to refer to Games reserves are preservation, conservation, and reservation.
+They are majorly designated by the government (in rare cases, private landowners) for the conservation of nature.
+On special occasions charities, research institutions or the community pick up the responsibility of preservation.
+They are sometimes referred to as Games preservation, conservation or reservation.

-Presently in Nigeria, there are some amazing games reserves and national parks to explore singularly or in groups.
-They vary from state to state, importance and accessibility.
-Vecta travels the best travel agency in Nigeria discuss:
+There are some wonderful games reserves and national parks to explore singularly or in groups, presently in Nigeria.
+From state to state, they vary in importance and accessibility.

 Yankari games reserve

 Yankari game reserve is situated in the North-eastern part of Nigeria, Bauchi state.
 Bauchi state is on the Northern part of the Jos plateau on an elevation of 616 metres.
 Yankari game reserve was established as a natures reserve in 1956 and has since been through to its purpose.
 Yankari is a reserve of a large collection of animals and plants in their natural habitat.
 It is also one of the most popular games reserves in Nigeria with big wildlife like hippopotamus, crocodiles, elephants, baboons, bushbucks, monkeys, antelopes and other animals including the occasional lion.

 RELATED: 48 Hours in Abuja

 Within the reserve are situated over 59 caves, a system of 130 wells with interconnecting shafts used by slaves during the Trans-Atlantic slave trade era, warm spring with sparkling clear water at 31 degrees celsius available for swimming and iron smelting works with the furnace which are centuries old.